On Convergence of the Inexact Rayleigh Quotient Iteration with the Lanczos Method Used for Solving Linear Systems: Numerical experiments

 Our numerical experiments were performed on an Intel (R) Core (TM)2 Quad CPU Q9400 $2.66$GHz with main memory 2 GB using Matlab 7.8.0 with the machine precision $\epsilon=2.22\times 10^{-16}$ under the Microsoft Windows XP operating system.

-We report numerical experiments made by the inexact RQI with the unpreconditioned Lanczos on four symmetric (Hermitian) matrices: BCSPWR08 of order 1624, CAN1054 of order 1054, DWT2680 of order 3025 and LSHP3466 of order 3466 \cite{duff}.
-Note that the bigger the factor $\beta$ is, the worse conditioned $x$ is.
-At the meanwhile, for $\beta$ big, Theorem~\ref{ThmIRQIQuadraticConvergence} and Theorem~\ref{convlanczos} show that although RQI and the inexact RQI can still converge cubically and quadratically, they may converge more slowly and needs more outer iterations as the factors $2\beta$ and $\frac{2\beta\xi}{1-\alpha}$ in (\ref{bound1}) and (\ref{lanczosquadra2}) are big.
+We report the numerical results by the inexact RQI with the unpreconditioned Lanczos for computing the smallest eigenpairs of four symmetric (Hermitian) matrices: BCSPWR08 of order 1624, CAN1054 of order 1054, DWT2680 of order 3025 and LSHP3466 of order 3466 \cite{duff}.
+Recall the definition (\ref{beta}) of $\beta$.
+Note that the bigger the factor $\beta$ is, the worse conditioned $x_1$ is.
+Meanwhile, for $\beta$ big, Theorem~\ref{ThmIRQIQuadraticConvergence} and Theorem~\ref{convlanczos} show that although RQI and the inexact RQI can still converge cubically and quadratically, they may converge more slowly and needs more outer iterations as the factors $2\beta$ and $\frac{2\beta\xi}{1-\alpha}$ in (\ref{bound1}) and (\ref{lanczosquadra2}) are big.
 As a reference, we use the Matlab function {\sf eig.m} to compute $\beta$.
-We find that DWT2680 and LSHP3466 are considerably more difficult than the two others.
+We find that DWT2680 and LSHP3466 are considerably more difficult than the other two.
 We only report the results on the computation of the smallest eigenpair.